-Xerox Corporation.

-40,000,000 shares of common stock.

-\$ for each share of common stock.

-783,184,838 million shares.

-To the extent the underwriters sell more than 40,000,000 shares of common stock, the underwriters have the option to purchase up to 6,000,000 additional shares of common stock from us at the initial public offering price, less underwriting discount, within 30 days from the date of this prospectus supplement.
+The Offe ering Issuer Xerox Corporation.
+Securities offered 40,000,000 shares of common stock.
+Initial price \$10.25 for each share of common stock.
+Common stock to be outstanding after this offering, not including the option to purchase additional shares, as of May 31, 2003 783,184,838 million shares.
+Option to purchase additional shares To the extent the underwriters sell more than 40,000,000 shares of common stock, the underwriters have the option to purchase up to 6,000,000 additional shares of common stock from us at the initial public offering price, less underwriting discount, within 30 days from the date of this prospectus supplement.
 If the underwriters exercise their option in full, we will offer an aggregate of 46,000,000 shares and we will have 789,184,838 shares of common stock outstanding.

-We will use the net proceeds from this offering to repay a portion of our indebtedness under our 2002 Credit Facility along with related transaction fees and expenses.
+Use of proceeds We will use the net proceeds from this offering to repay a portion of our indebtedness under our 2002 Credit Facility along with related transaction fees and expenses.
 See "Use of Proceeds."
 This offering is part of the Financing Plan.
-See "Prospectus Supplement Summary-Financing Plan."
+See "Prospectus Supplement Summary -Financing Plan."
+New York Stock Exchange and the Chicago Stock Exchange symbol "XRX."

-"XRX."